fvilers/sort-array/README.md

 # @fvilers/sort-array

-An helper function for constructing className strings conditionally
+An helper function to sort array based on a property or a predicate

 ## Installation